 If the institute has met all the requirements, it can receive accreditation for a range of three to six years.

 It is important to note that colleges and other educational institutes do not need evaluation to see if they meet accreditation requirements to become operational.
-However, there is a wide range of benefits of accreditation in higher education that's not available to educational institutes not possessing the recognition.
+However, there is a wide range of benefits of accreditation in higher education that are not available to educational institutes not possessing the recognition.

 Educational institutes and programs with accreditation are more highly regarded compared to those that do not have it.
 For this reason, students choosing an accredited establishment provides a wide range of advantages compared to the latter.
 Accreditation: